Favorite Interview Questions of Nonprofit Employers

 John E. Vitali, Brooklyn Public Library

 "The questions I would pose are unique to the position of a nonprofit leader, such as Executive Director or CEO, VP of Development, etc., and include:

-- In your last position, who were you responsible for leading?
+- In your last job, who were you responsible for leading?

 - Where are those employees (or volunteers) now?